 26. Elegant Flower Vases

 To make these chic flower vases, clean your wine bottles, then let them dry.
-Place tape on the bottom portion of the bottles (straight or sloping), then paint the untaped part with white craft paint.
-The tape will serve as a guide to put the glue and glitter on.
+Place tape on the bottom portion of the bottles (straight or sloping), then paints the untaped part with white craft paint.
+The tape will serve as a guide to putting the glue and glitter on.
 Only apply glue and glitter after your paint has dried.

 When choosing the color of the paint or glitters, consider matching them with the color scheme of your house.
 You could make the colors of the paint and glitter complement each other, like by using black paint and gold glitter.